 A stock market was inaugurated in Sierra Leone in 2009 and a Securities and Exchange Commission (SEC) is expected to be established in the near future.
-Before it comes into being, the Bank of Sierra Leone will perform the SEC functions.
-Apart from trying to get the stock market functioning in a regular way and putting in place the rules (particularly relating to capital adequacy of brokers and ensuring disclosure and investor protection) and the machinery to make the SEC perform its functions effectively, the Sierra Leone authorities want to take some initial steps to develop and deepen the capital market.
-According to the plan, these steps should include creating a long-term debt market depending initially on government debt instruments, and introducing law and regulations to facilitate collective investment schemes 'to allow the formation of investment companies and unit trusts'.
+Before it comes into being, the Bank of Sierra Leone will perform the SEC's functions.
+Apart from trying to get the stock market functioning in a regular way and putting in place the rules (particularly relating to capital adequacy of brokers and ensuring disclosure and investor protection) and the machinery to make the SEC perform its functions effectively, the Sierra Leonean authorities want to take some initial steps to develop and deepen the capital market.
+According to the plan, these steps should include creating a long-term debt market, depending initially on government debt instruments, and introducing law and regulations to facilitate collective investment schemes 'to allow the formation of investment companies and unit trusts'.
 The authorities, as reflected in the FSDP, also see the two discount houses as potentially 'the dominant players' in the capital market in the foreseeable future.

-Unfortunately, stock market capitalization and liquidity in Sierra Leone are unlikely to be significant for the foreseeable future.
+Unfortunately, stock market capitalization and liquidity14 in Sierra Leone is unlikely to be significant for the foreseeable future.
 Many obstacles lie in the way.
-Development of the stock market will be challenging for the Sierra Leone authorities and the financial sector participants themselves, given the small size of the Sierra Leonean economy.
-Such development will require policies
+The development of the stock market will be challenging for the Sierra Leonean authorities and the financial-sector participants themselves, given the small size of the Sierra Leonean economy.
+Such development will require policies and investment, particularly for the automation of trading and setting up a central depository system.
+The Sierra Leone stock exchange should nevertheless benefit from attempts within ECOWAS countries to promote regional integration of such exchanges, as evidenced by the example of the Bourse Regional Des Valeurs Mobilière, a regional exchange involving eight French-speaking West African countries of the West African Economic and Monetary Union (see, for example, Yartey and Adjasi 2009).15